hipstersmoothie/react-window-splitter/packages/state/README.md

 # `@window-splitter/state`

-A state machine for the window splitter.
+A state machine for a WAI-ARIA compliant window splitter.

 [Read the full docs](https://react-window-splitter-six.vercel.app)